vlucas/phpdotenv/README.md

 $dotenv->required('FOO')->isInteger();
 ```

+Note that only unsigned digit strings pass this check: signed values such as
-If the environment variable is not an integer, you'd get an Exception:
+`-5` or `+5` are rejected.
+If the environment variable is not an integer,
+you'd get an Exception:

 ```
 One or more environment variables failed assertions: FOO is not an integer.